Contact Information

 Hours: 54 lecture

 Introduction to the study of sex, gender and sexuality from multiple anthropological perspectives, including biological, cultural, linguistic and archaeological.
-Examine the diversity and complexities of human sexes, genders and sexualities in many different sociocultural, historical, and cross-species contexts.
+Examine variations and complexities of human sexes, genders and sexualities in diverse sociocultural, historical, and cross-species contexts.
 Investigate complex interactions of biological and cultural systems in the development and dynamics of sexes, genders and sexualities.
-Discuss relevant issues and current research pertaining to sex, gender and sexuality.
+Engage with current anthropological research pertaining to sex, gender and sexuality; use course learning to address relevant issues.
 (CSU, UC)

 ANTH 0028.
 Independent Study